Rajah01/Alarm.bat/README.md

 to clean the first 1001 Scheduled Tasks created by Alarm (including orphans), and remove all Alarm programming, for a fresh start.

-Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% upon EXIT (established in the code at "set er=[%ERRORLEVEL%]").
-Note that a /Program may generate its own %ERRORLEVEL%.
+Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% (established in the code at "set er=[ERRORLEVEL]") upon EXIT.
+Note that /Programs may generate their own %ERRORLEVEL%s.

 N.B.: If Alarm detects files in the %TEMP%\ALRM\ folder that pertain to an earlier version of Alarm, it will autonomously wipe the Alarm system (clean it) before executing any command.